All Episodes

 Now, the reason we were lagging behind is because rather than teaching math, we're teaching conflict resolution.

-Uh one or two sentences on Abraham Lincoln in your average history textbook.
+One or two sentences on Abraham Lincoln in your average history textbook.

 It's a key factor in how people figure out what they want to do in life.

-So, if your kids happen to want to be physicists, encourage them.
+So if your kids happen to want to be physicists, encourage them.

 If they want to be scientists, encourage them unless they want to go into global warming.

-And then they won't be scientists, they'll be activists and politicians.
+And then they won't be scientists.

-Uh the uh the the concern that you have that we're not gonna have people, enough people to do these um uh kind of jobs, I don't think that's gonna be the case whatsoever.
+The concern that you have that we're not going to have people, enough people to do these kind of jobs, I don't think that's going to be the case whatsoever because people are who they are.

-Help them light the fire, help them get there.
+Help them get there.

 And we're back.

-We'll go to Houston next, and this is Evelyn.
+We go to Houston next, and this is Evelyn.

 Hello, Evelyn.